cosminstr/noSugar/README.md

 ## Technologies Used

-List the main technologies and programming languages used in the project.
+- Flask for the web environment

-- Example 1
+- mongoDB for data storage
-- Example 2
+- Chart.js for data visualisation
-- ...
+- Pandas for data manipulation

 ## How to Install and Run the Project